05 Feb 2026

 What this can look like:

-Someone may use a mix of in-person and virtual supports, staying connected to their care team while fitting appointments more comfortably into daily life.
+Someone may use a mix of in-person and virtual supports, staying connected to their care team, including therapy and support services through NDIS-funded care, while fitting appointments more comfortably into daily life.

 Everyday Technology That Makes a Big Difference